How to choose the best mobile phone deal

 With a monthly mobile contract, you usually sign up to a deal lasting 12 or 24 months.
 Nowadays, most contracts last for two years.
 You'll pay a lower premium with a longer contract and are likely to pay a reduced sum for the handset itself, or even get it free of charge.

 It's worth noting that you'll need to pass a credit check and be over 18 to take out a monthly contract.
 Once that's sorted, you'll pay a fixed amount each month, and in return you'll get the phone of your choice and a set number of minutes, texts and data to use.
 Don't be afraid to haggle when you're trying to secure a new phone contract, because doing so can save you money.
-You may be able to cancel your mobile contract early, but this can result in a termination fee.
+You may be able to cancel your mobile contract early, but this will likely result in a early cancellation fee.

 Services such as O2 Refresh will split your bill into two parts.
 While the Device Plan covers the cost of your phone, the Airtime Plan covers the cost of data, texts and minutes.
 On O2 Refresh, you can trade in your device and put the money towards paying off your Device Plan.
 If you want to upgrade to the latest smartphone, you'll have to pay off your Device Plan.